 Within seven working days of execution of the Agreement, the DISCO’s Office shall issue the Connection Charge Estimate to the Applicant for the proposed interconnection facility up to the Interconnection Point including the metering installation.

-The Applicant shall make the payment of Connection Charge Estimate within twenty days of its issuance and will intimate the office in writing.
+The Applicant shall make the payment of Connection Charge Estimate within twenty days of its issuance and will intimate the office in writing

 The DISCO's office shall install and commission the proposed interconnection facility within thirty days of the payment of demand notice by the Applicant.
 Provided that the net metering arrangement shall commence upon grant of license to the Distributed Generator in accordance with Regulation 4 of these Regulations.